What you need to upload and how to make sure it's correct

 All uploads, with the exceptions above, must be certified copies of the original documents.

-This means that they are photocopies or scans of the originals, which are signed by someone who can verify this.
+This means that they are photocopies or scans of the originals, which are signed by a person who can verify this (see below).
+All signatures must be dated within the last six months.

-If your uploaded documents aren’t certified, we’ll contact you to request replacements.
+If your uploaded documents aren’t certified correctly, we’ll contact you to request replacements.
 This will extend the processing time of your application.

 How to certify a document